jessica-leslie-sergey/dse203/README.md

     step5_create_belongs_to_relation.ipynb
     step6_prepare_neo4j_files.ipynb

-Note:   we provided small sample datasets for testing and developement.
+Note:   we provided small sample datasets for testing and development.
         To use them, step1 and step2 notebooks 'read data' corresponding lines should be uncommented/changed.